 - a.
-Landlord bears the burden of presenting evidence to the Arbitrator that the Rent Increase in excess of the Threshold is reasonable. - b.
+Landlord bears the burden of proving any Rent Increase greater than the Threshold is reasonable. - b.
 Tenant bears the burden of proving a Service Reduction.
 Tenant must prove the decrease in service was substantial and the Landlord had notice of the condition but failed to restore the service within a reasonable time after receiving notice of it.
 Violations of the Mountain View City Code regarding a Rental Unit must be considered.
 Upon finding a Service Reduction, an Arbitrator may reduce a Rent Increase, order a credit against Rent paid and/or a reduction in future Rent based on the nature of the Service Reduction, the habitability and usability of the Rental Unit and the duration of the Service Reduction.